The Best Cookware of 2022

 HexClad boasts technology that combines the best features of stainless steel with the ease of nonstick pans in one neat package, making it the top cookware set choice.

 These pans differ from most nonstick options.
 They can’t cook an egg without oil, for instance.
-But they heat up quickly and evenly like nonstick should, and they exhibit nonstick properties when seasoned and used with a little cooking oil.
+But they heat up quickly and evenly as nonstick should, and they exhibit nonstick properties when seasoned and used with a little cooking oil.
 The tough, laser-etched hexagon top holds its own against metal utensils, unlike most nonstick.

 Chicken thighs had some of the most even, gorgeous searing of any skillet tested.
 Cleanup was exceptionally easy because any build-up is easily wiped away with a paper towel.